RMS Mauretania (1906): Stormy beginning

-Mauretania departed Liverpool on her maiden voyage on 16 November 1907 under the command of Captain John Pritchard, but failed to capture the Blue Riband due to a rough storm that broke free her spare anchor.
-She also suffered minor damage to her superstructure.
-On the return voyage, however, (30 November – 5 December 1907) she captured the record for the fastest eastbound crossing of the Atlantic, with an average speed of 23.69 kn.
+Mauretania departed Liverpool on her maiden voyage on 16 November 1907 under the command of Captain John Pritchard, but failed to capture the Blue Riband, due to a rough storm.
+Whilst weathering that storm, the spare anchor on the forecastle broke free, necessitating its resecurement, there was also minor damage to the superstructure.
+On the return voyage (30 November – 5 December 1907), however, she captured the record for the fastest eastbound crossing of the Atlantic, with an average speed of 23.69 kn.

 On 23 December 1907, Mauretania was again at New York City and moored to Pier 54 in the North River when a squall with high winds struck, causing mooring posts on Pier 54 to give way.
 Mauretania went partially adrift, and her bow swung around and struck several barges which were bringing her coal and taking off ashes; the barges Roan and Tomhicken and the boats Eureka 32 and Eureka 36 were damaged and the barge Ellis P. Rogers was lost.
-In subsequent litigation, Cunard was found liable for damages.
+In subsequent litigation, Cunard was found liable for damages and injuries.

-On 24 March 1908, the Mauretania had her bridge badly damaged when she was hit by an 80 foot (24.4 metre) tall rogue wave.
+On 24 March 1908, the bridge was badly damaged when it was hit by an 80-foot (24.4-metre)-tall rogue wave.
 Six bridge windows were smashed, injuring an officer.
-She later damaged her propellers in May, losing two blades.
+In May of the same year she damaged her propellers, losing two blades.

 In September 1908, during another stormy Atlantic crossing to New York, Mauretania entered a trough between two 'colossal' waves, exposing her propellers.
 Unhindered by water, they spun wildly and one of the low pressure-driven propellers lost a blade due to the immense centrifugal forces.
 The unbalanced propeller caused severe vibrations described as a 'hammering on Mauretanias sides', just as the ship plummeted into the wave trough, causing a panic among the passengers.
 The engines were stopped, the damaged propeller was disabled, and the crossing continued without issue.